 But splitboarding lets you do just that.
 You can walk up a mountain, even over deep powder, before snowboarding down.
 Not only is it a great way to skip the lift lines, it’s great exercise and it’ll let you snowboard in more remote areas.
 “If you like hiking in the summer and riding powder in the winter, you’re going to love splitboarding,” says Leo Tsuo, owner of Weston Snowboards.

 Splitboards are pretty much what they sound like: snowboards split lengthwise in the middle.
 A series of locking mechanisms secure the two halves firmly together when you’re boarding and release — even with cold, gloved hands — when you want to climb.
-At the bottom of the mountain, you flip your bindings to allow your heel lift off the board, then stride forward, kind of like classic cross country skiers, to head uphill.
+At the bottom of the mountain, you flip your bindings to allow your heel lift off the board, then stride forward, kind of like classic cross-country skiers, to head uphill.
 At the top, just reattach the board, switch your bindings back to snowboard mode, and shred.

-In terms of gear, “all the soft goods transfer over really well,” says Izzy Lazarus, a professional splitboarder who also leads climbers on trips in the Grand Tetons for The Mountain Guides.
+In terms of gear, “all the soft goods transfer over really well,” says Izzy Lazarus, a professional splitboarder who also leads climbers on trips in the Grand Tetons for the Mountain Guides.
 “The difference is, resort clothing tends to be a bit heavier,” she says.
 And that weight can really hold you back when you’re climbing.
-According to Justin Ibarra, Founder of Colorado Snowboard Guides, you’ll also need a splitboard, bindings, skins, and poles.
+According to Justin Ibarra, founder of Colorado Snowboard Guides, you’ll also need a splitboard, bindings, skins, and poles.
 “You can wear your own snowboard boot,” he says.
 “That’s one of the few things that transfers from the resort to backcountry.”

-To help prepare you for your first splitboarding adventure, we talked to Lazarus, Ibarra, and two more experts about how to dress and what to bring for the perfect trip up — and down — the mountain.
+To help prepare you for your first splitboarding adventure, we talked to Lazarus, Ibarra, and three more experts about how to dress and what to bring for the perfect trip up — and down — the mountain.
 Here are their recommendations.

 Clothing, helmets, and goggles